Vilnius City Travel Guide Business & Tourist Travel Information

 Sightseeing and Attractions in Vilnius

-The Old Town Vilnius is one Eastern Europe's largest Old Towns.
-Vilnius's history and cultural heritage is embedded in the 1500 buildings that illustrate the influences of several centuries of architecture.
+Vilnius is spoilt with an array of cultural and artistic splendour for inquisitive tourists.
+From Churches to Museums and Parks you are likely to relish the opportunity to expand your knowledge of Eastern European culture and history.
+The Old Town Vilnius is one Eastern Europe’s largest Old Towns.
+Vilnius’s history and cultural heritage is embedded in the 1500 buildings that illustrate the influences of several centuries of architecture.
 Vilnius is often described as being a Baroque city but it also has many examples of, Gothic and Renaissance architectural styles.

-For many visitors the Gediminas Castle and the Cathedral Square are prime examples of this city's history and architecture as they are in the foreground of the Old Town.
-In reality they are only part of the story as behind these landmarks stands an intriguing Old Town which because of its its uniqueness, has been listed on the UNESCO World Heritage List.
+For many visitors the Gediminas Castle and the Cathedral Square are prime examples of this city’s history and architecture as they are in the foreground of the Old Town.
+In reality they are only part of the story as behind these landmarks stands an intriguing Old Town which because of its its uniqueness, is listed on the UNESCO World Heritage List.

-Annual Vilnius Festival Every July, the concerts of jazz, folklore and classical music are held in Vilnius.
+Annual Vilnius Festival Every July, concerts of jazz, folklore and classical music are held in Vilnius.
 These concerts have become more popular and the the festival is gaining international fame especially for its jazz sessions.

 Restaurants In Vilnius